ibigforko/primeo/README.md

 - PHP 8.1 | 8.2

 ## Installation
-A quick guide on how to install MIB project.
+A quick guide on how to install project.
 For example:

 1. Clone Project